ptsagkis/UGLab/README.md

 ## Running UGLab for your own study area

-If you managed to run the demo project then you are ready to run it for own study area.
+If you managed to run the demo project then you are ready to run it for your own study area.

-To do so, you nedd to download the pan European datasets and also create a new shapefile holding a rectangle polygon expressing the mbr of your area.
+To do so, you need to download the pan European datasets and also create a new shapefile holding a rectangle expressing the mbr of your area.

 You may find detailed instructions about that within our [WIKI](https://github.com/ptsagkis/UGLab/wiki/UGLab---Pan-European-Sources---Open-Data)